aleen42/PersonalWiki/Programming/JavaScript/react/components_started/components_started.md

 React is all about modular and composable components.
 Here we will start to write a structure of components like following:

 *Notice that: when creating components, you are recommended to follow following steps.
 Firstly, you should design the structure of your components.
 After that, use top-down view to build each components.
 It means that build components from parent nodes to children's.
-However, you should pay more attention to **scope problems**.*
+However, you should pay more attention to **scope problems**.
+There is a [example](./../think_in_react/think_in_react.md).*

 > [CommentBox](#commentbox)
 >> [CommentList](#commentlist---comment)